- About Kaikōura

 - contact us

-Thousands of visitors are drawn to Kaikoura to experience the unique culture, the unspoiled coastal environment and to interact with the abundant marine life.
-If you are planning to camp in our district, please choose to stay in one of our holiday parks or campgrounds or for freedom campers make sure you check out the links below:
+Thousands of visitors are drawn to Kaikōura to experience the unique culture, the unspoiled coastal environment and to interact with the abundant marine life.
+If you are planning to camp in our district, please support local businesses or minimize the risk of pollution by choosing to stay at one of our Holiday Park campgrounds or the Puhi Puhi Department of Conservation standard campsite.